myjupyter/geninit/README.md

 # Usage
 ```
-Usage of geninit:
+Usage of ./bin/geninit:
   -filename string
     	select file with structs
+  -new
+    	generate with new and must constructors
   -optprefix string
     	set prefix for Option type
   -property string
     	pass properties for fields (example: -p "A:required;B:alias=BB")
+  -show
+    	show types which for options pattern can be generated
   -type string
-    	selecte type which for you want generate initialization
+    	selecte type which for you want generate options
+  -version
+    	show geninit version
 ```

 Works only with composite types

 ---

-# Install
+# Installation

 ```
-$ go install github.com/myjupyter/geninit@v0.1.2
+$ go install github.com/myjupyter/geninit@latest
 ```

 ---